 No matter how hard I try, I always have leftover potato salad after cookouts and parties.
 Everyone loves it, but my eyes are always bigger than our stomachs.

-You can easily keep this potato salad recipe for at least 5 days in the refrigerator.
+You can easily keep this Amish Potato Salad recipe for at least 5 days in the refrigerator.
 If you're serving it for a party, keep it cold until the last second, and put it away when people are done grazing.

 MORE YUMMY SIDE DISH RECIPES

 Sautéed mushrooms are the best side dish, and these balsamic air fryer mushrooms are super fast and don't have to simmer for an hour before dinner.

 Zucchini about to turn?
 Save them with these easy gluten-free zucchini cakes!
 Or make fried zucchini to make them crispy without gluten.